grpc/test-infra/tools/README.md

 ```

 * `-t` <br> Tag for prebuilt images.
 Tag is the unique identifier for images to
   delete.
-If the image have multiple tags including the user specified tag, the
+If the image has multiple tags including the user specified tag, the
   tag specified here is removed from image's tag list, otherwise the image is
   deleted.
 * `-p` <br> Image registry to search images from.
-Only take image registry
+Only accepts the image
-  without the image name.
-The image registry should also be the most direct
+  registry prefix, not the actual image name.
+If the image registry supports
-  registry of images, the directories within image registry will not be checked.
+  nested repositories, the image registry prefix should be the absolute path to
+  the image's parent repository.